top of page

 ITINERARY

-DAY TWO - A beautiful walk on the Lulworth Ranges, taking in wonderful ridgeway views, the deserted village of Tyneham (requisitioned during WWII and never returned) and some of the famous Jurassic Coast.
+Day Two - A beautiful walk on the Lulworth Ranges, taking in wonderful ridgeway views, the deserted village of Tyneham (requisitioned during WWII and never returned) and some of the famous Jurassic Coast.

-DAY FOUR - Starting above the West Dorset coast at Stonebarrow, this walk visits the ruined church of St. Gabriel before heading inland to wander the deep and atmospheric holloway of Hell Lane and then, if you have the energy, up onto iconic Colmer's Hill before dropping down into Symondsbury to find a cup of tea or a pint of beer.
+Day Four - Starting above the West Dorset coast at Stonebarrow, this walk visits the ruined church of St. Gabriel before heading inland to wander the deep and atmospheric holloway of Hell Lane and then, if you have the energy, up onto iconic Colmer's Hill before dropping down into Symondsbury to find a cup of tea or a pint of beer.

 bottom of page